mwlang/sequel_plus/README.md

 # sequel_plus

-This library starts the collection of plugins and possibly extension I assemble for the Ruby Sequel ORM.
+This library starts the collection of plugins and extensions I have assembled for the Ruby Sequel library.
+The library is in very early infancy stage, so there's not much presently, but what's here is fully covered in specs and tested and used in production-level deployments already.

-Currently, it contains:
+Currently, sequel_plus contains:
   * plugin for Trees to mimic the Rails acts_as_tree plugin.
-  * extension for Exporting data using Dataset#export.
+  * extension for exporting data using Dataset#export.

 NOTE:  Authors of other plugins and extensions for Sequel are welcome to contact me for inclusion of your plugin and extension to this project.